iree-org/iree/docs/GetStarted/generic_vulkan_env_setup.md

 Please see the [Vulkan loader's documentation][VulkanLoaderEnvVars] for detailed explanation for these variables.

-### Setting environmet variables for Bazel test
+### Setting environment variables for Bazel test

 Bazel runs tests in a sandbox and environment variables must be passed through to the test runner.
-Consider putting environment setup in a `user.bazelrc` to trouble shooting a test run by Bazel.
+Consider putting environment setup in a `user.bazelrc` to save typing.
 For example:

 ```
 test --test_env="LD_LIBRARY_PATH=/absolute/path/to/vulkan/sdk/x86_64/lib/"